-I wrote this blog because of what I see in my job and because I feel it is wrong and wasteful to implement these irresponsible WLAN designs, if you can even call them designs at all.
+I wrote this blog because of what I see in my job and because I feel it is wrong and wasteful to implement these irresponsible WiFi designs, if you can even call them designs at all.

 It doesn't take a talented RF engineer to count up the number of classrooms in a hallway and quote an access point (AP) for each.

 My livelihood as a solutions provider depends on selling our solutions and making revenue for the company.
-I feel that in the long run, opting for a correct WLAN design trumps the quick buck.
+I feel that in the long run, opting for a correct WiFi design trumps the quick buck.